SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/configure-syskit-point-on-azure-vm.md

 # Configure SysKit Point on Azure Virtual Machine

-You can use this guide when:

-* **Configuring SysKit Point on Azure Virtual Machine**
-* **Allowing access to SysKit Point web application**
-* **Testing the access to SysKit Point web application**

 {% hint style="success" %}
-Allowing access **enables site owners and business users to access SysKit Point**, which **empowers collaborative Office 365 governance**.
+Before continuing, please make sure that all [prerequisites](prerequisites/README.md) are met.
 {% endhint %}

-{% hint style="warning" %}
-**Please note!**
-The web application is accessible on the Internet when you allow access to SysKit Point outside of Azure Virtual Machine. **To secure your data**, **SysKit Point uses modern authentication methods**, making sure that only the right users inside your Office 365 tenant can sign in, as defined in [SysKit Point security settings](https://github.com/SysKitTeam/docs-point/tree/d583078a5f2c57a8d2e52f4fc0ceef9f01633160/installation-and-configuration/installation-and-configuration/enable-role-based-access.md).
-{% endhint %}

-After configuration, SysKit Point users will be able to access the SysKit Point interface from any [supported internet browser](../../requirements/system-requirements.md#supported-browsers) through the specified app URL.

-## Prerequisites

-In addition to [Azure Resources](azure-resource-requirements.md), **the following is recommended when using SysKit Point in a production environment**:

-* **Ownership of a public domain with the ability to manage DNS records**
-* **SSL certificate from a publicly trusted certificate provider**

-## Configure SysKit Point

-After you [install SysKit Point on Azure Virtual Machine](https://github.com/SysKitTeam/docs-point/tree/d583078a5f2c57a8d2e52f4fc0ceef9f01633160/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm/README.md), **SysKit Point Configuration Wizard** starts.
+By default, after [SysKit Point is installed on Azure Virtual Machine](../install-syskit-point-on-azure-vm.md), **SysKit Point Configuration Wizard** starts automatically.
+Alternatively, you can start it manually at any time by running it from the installation folder.
+The default location is: **C:\ProgramFiles\SysKit\Point\Host\Configuration.exe**.

 Below, each step of the Configuration Wizard is described in greater detail.

-### Database Step
+## Database Step

 Here, you can choose between two options:

 * **Create new database \(1\)**
 * **Use existing database \(2\)**

-In case the Azure SQL Administrator prepared a Dedicated Azure SQL database for SysKit Point, choose the **Use existing database \(2\)**.
+In case a dedicated Azure SQL database is prepared for SysKit Point, choose the **Use existing database \(2\)** option.

 Click **Next\(3\)** to proceed.

 ![SysKit Point Configuration - Database](../../.gitbook/assets/configure-syskit-point_database_step.png)

-### Database Configuration Step
+## Database Configuration Step

 On the Database Configuration step you will be required to enter the:

 * **Database server**\(1\)
 * **Database name**\(2\)

-Select the option **Use SQL authentication**\(3\) to access the database and use the **data and credentials** provided by **Azure SQL Administrator**.
+Select the option **Use SQL authentication**\(3\) to access the database and use the **data and credentials** defined when creating an Azure SQL database.

 Click **Test Connection**\(4\) to see if **SysKit Point** can connect to the entered Azure SQL database.